HHSAPCompSci2020/capstone-project-404-team-not-found/BuildTheTown/doc/OUR README - REBUILD THE TOWN (2).txt

 Instructions:
-[Explain how to use the program.
-This needs to be specific:
-Which keyboard keys will do what?
-Where will you need to click?
-Will you have menus that need to be navigated?
-What will they look like?
-Do actions need to be taken in a certain order?]

 At the start of the game, a Menu will be shown.
 Once the player clicks the start button, the Tetris game will start and the player will play Tetris.
 The left and right arrow keys will move it left and right, until the block stops by hitting the floor or another block.
 After the Tetris game is finished (the blocks reach the danger line), the game will automatically shift to the town building.
 The mouse left button will add a block to the clicked location and the mouse right button will remove the clicked block.

 Features List (THE ONLY SECTION THAT CANNOT CHANGE LATER):
 Must-have Features:
-[These are features that we agree you will definitely have by the project due date.
-A good final project would have all of these completed.
-At least 5 are required.
-Each feature should be fully described (at least a few full sentences for each)]
 * Blocks falling from the sky with different shapes at speeds that increase as the game goes on
 * A way for the player to move blocks to place them how they want to (left and right arrow keys to move blocks)
 * Detect if a row is finished and add blocks based on the points collected to the player’s inventory